GuyMitchy/UC-Expert-Patient/README.md

 <details>
 <summary>The Prototype Introduction</summary>
 <br>
- Before I started the real project I decided to build a prototype using AI.
+ Before I started the capstone project I decided to build a prototype using AI.
 This is a methodology I have adopted that allows me to ideate, validate, and test in a rapid and cutting edge manner.
 The new capabilities of LLM's and IDE's with native LLM integration allow for a this novel approach, which provides many advantages.
 I do initial research on the technologies required to build the app I have in mind, as you would expect.
 However, I then use this research to develop a comprehensive pseudocode style plan that will prompt an IDE native LLM to build the app.
 Once the prototype is complete I can quickly alter elements, iterate on possible features or improve existing ones, all while testing it's capabilities to see if it is performing as I expect.
 This allows me to interact with any product idea I have very quickly.
 It leads to rapid itterations and more detailed plans including refactoring before I have even written a line of code.
 I can then use the prototype as a basis to develop the app with minimal AI assitance, as I did with this project.
 It is a great way to learn a new technology.
 You gain an understanding of it's architecture and core pinciples without worrying about having to learn the detailed syntax of a particular function, that upon later testing turns out to be reduntant or unused by the user.
 <br>
 <br>
 </details>